Messerschmitt Me 410 Hornisse: Variants

 Several experimental models were also developed.
 The Me 410 B-5 added shackles under the fuselage to carry a torpedo, and removed the MG 131s in the nose to make room for the FuG 200 Hohentwiel 550 MHz UHF-band maritime patrol radar.
 The bomb bay was not used in this version in order to make room for a 650 L fuel tank, and the rearward-firing remote turrets were replaced by another 700 L fuel tank for long-range missions.
 The Me 410 B-6 was a similar anti-shipping conversion, but intended for the short-range coastal defence role only.
 For this mission, it did not use a torpedo, and was instead a simple modification of the B-1 with the FuG 200 radar.
-The Me 410 B-7/B-8 were updated B-3 reconnaissance models that were only built as prototypes.
+The Me 410 B-7/B-8 were updated B-3 reconnaissance models that were never actually built.

-The Me 410C was a high-altitude version drawn up in early 1944, with two new wing designs that increased span to 18.25 or 20.45 m.
+The Me 410 C was a high-altitude version drawn up in early 1944, with two new wing designs that increased span to 18.25 or 20.45 m.
 The larger wings allowed the gear to retract directly to the rear.
 A new universal engine mount would allow for the use of any of the DB 603JZ or BMW 801J turbocharged engines or the Jumo 213E two-stage mechanically supercharged engines, driving a new four-blade propeller with very wide blades.
 The BMW 801 radials were air-cooled and the DB 603 and Jumo 213 used an annular radiator, all Kraftei (power-egg) engine "modules" onto an airframe for ease of installation and field maintenance, so the normal under-wing radiators were removed.
-None were ever built, as Me 410 production was canceled before the engines matured.
+None were ever built, as Me 410 production was cancelled before the engines matured.

-The Me 410D was a simpler upgrade to the B-series to improve altitude performance than the C-series.
+The Me 410 D was a simpler upgrade to the B-series to improve altitude performance than the C-series.
 It would be powered by the DB 603JZ engines, and had a revised forward fuselage to increase the field of view of the pilot and reduce drag.
 It also replaced portions of the outer wing panels with ones made of wood to conserve strategic materials.
 Several were built, but like many other attempts at wood construction by the German aviation industry late in World War II, the loss of the Goldschmitt Tego film factory in Wuppertal, in a Royal Air Force night bombing raid, meant the acidic replacement adhesives available were too corrosive to the materials being bonded, and the wooden portions tended to fail.
 Production was eventually cancelled to concentrate on Bf 109Gs in August 1944, after 1,160 Me 410s had been built, the month after the Jägernotprogramm had gone into effect.